hipay/hipay-docs/hipay-enterprise-sdk-magento_2/06-Module-configuration.md

 You can either implement the plugin in your own modules or use the one that we provide.
 You can find this additional plugin in our [GitHub repository](https://github.com/hipay/hipay-fullservice-sdk-magento2-data).

-You can install this plugin in a standard way, then directly modify the “ThreeDSPlugin.php” file and the “afterMapRequest” method to add your information.
+You can install this plugin in a standard way, then directly modify the "ThreeDSPlugin.php" file and the "afterMapRequest" method to add your information.

 Please note: If there is an update of this plugin, remember to save your information so that it is not overwritten.